 - Ensure the electric supply to your chargers remains on throughout closure.

-Fortunately, by following best practice, you can maintain the health of your fleet — allowing you to hit the ground running when the time comes to resume business as usual.
+Fortunately, by following best practices, you can maintain the health of your fleet — allowing you to hit the ground running when the time comes to resume business as usual.

 Related Read: Forklift Charging Station Power Requirements Explained